 Bangladesh's 'Tree man' has his hands back

+The Tree Man is no longer.
 Thanks to some groundbreaking surgeries, he can go back to being Abul Bajandar, a 27-year-old father and husband from a small town in Bangladesh.
-Since then, he has had 16 procedures to restore his hands and will undergo a few more before he is released from the hospital.

 Comments